Riverview at Hobson GroveVisit Website

 Enjoy spectacular views from the cupola while seeing how the Victorian upper class lived at Bowling Green’s historic house museum, Riverview at Hobson Grove.
 Built by Atwood and Juliet VanMeter Hobson on a hill overlooking the Barren River, this historic landmark has been restored to its original splendor and is listed on the National Register.
 An official site on the Civil War Discovery Trail, the house was used for storage of Confederate munitions when the Rebel forces held Bowling Green.

 Riverview is an elegant interpretation of a prosperous Victorian home of the 1860 to 1890 period and invites visitors to experience the life of a 19th century family and their servants.
 Seasonal and specialty tours are offered throughout the year highlighting celebrations of the era and various aspects of the lifestyle.
-Take home a piece of the Victorian period or Kentucky made products from the lovely Gift Shop.

 - Meeting Space on-site: